 - Tenants get lower utility bills

-- More prospective tenants are seeking out energy efficiency as a key requirement in their decision to lease a particular office or retail space
+- More prospective tenants are seeking out business energy efficiency as a key requirement in their decision to lease a particular office or retail space

 - More consumers and prospective employees want to be affiliated with organizations that value energy efficiency

-How to Cut Your Organization’s Energy Costs
+How to Cut Costs With A Business Energy Plan

 The EPA outlines a simple, seven-step process for reducing energy consumption that will help any organization enjoy lower utility bills.